For a PDF version of the guidelines below, please see LITE Seed Grant Guidelines (PDF).

 For assistance with proposal development as well as developing the research plan for your project, applicants are strongly advised to contact Crystal Tse, Instructional Developer - Research and Consulting at CTE (x31240) or Kristin Brown, Educational Research Associate at CTE (x32940).

-Please submit the proposal as a Microsoft Word document to email@example.com.
+Please submit the proposal as Microsoft Word documents using the provided templates to firstname.lastname@example.org.